FrancoSpeziali/db-mongoose-schemas/README.md

 # Mongoose Schemas + Models

+This assignment will allow to build the database structure for a registration form

+What you will be doing

-This assignment will give you chance to practise
+This project will allow you to practise using:

+> - Connecting to a MongoDB database
+> - Writing a schema for a MongoDB database with Mongoose

+This project assumes you've already had experience with:

-- using a .env file
+> - using a .env file
-- creating express endpoints
+> - creating express endpoints
-- writing Mongoose Schemas + Models

 ## Tasks